MSc Research Methods with Education / Course details

 It has a strong focus on developing research skills combined with further study in education.

 The MSc is designed to comply with the research training requirements for two ESRC scholarships as administered by the North West Social Science Doctoral Training Partnership (NWSSDTP): the three-year PhD scholarship (commonly termed +3) and the four-year scholarship that covers an eligible one year master's and a three-year PhD (commonly termed 1+3).

 The course is ideal if you want to apply for an ESRC scholarship through the NWSSDTP or a School of Environment, Education and Development scholarship.
 NWSSDTP approved master's must meet the minimum research training requirement expected by the ESRC.

-- develop as a well-rounded researcher who is able to access the full range of research in relation to education;
+- develop as a well-rounded researcher who can access the full range of research in relation to education;

 - actively and practically engage with research methods used in the context of education;